Rust-for-Linux/rust-for-linux.com/src/Contact.md

 Please feel free to use it for general questions, discussion, help, feedback, etc.

+## Open Meeting

+Everybody is welcome to join our [Open Meeting](https://meet.google.com/vii-meij-xpw).

+It takes place once every kernel cycle, the first Wednesday after `-rc1` is tagged, at 18:00 UTC.

 ## GitHub issue tracker

 [GitHub](https://github.com/Rust-for-Linux/linux/issues) is used for issue reporting, tracking and discussion.